kausko/GitHits/README.md

         run: echo ${{ steps.gh.outputs.status }}
 ```

-- This action will run at every minute past hour 23 and populate the `hits.json` file.
+- This action will run everyday at 23:00 and populate the `hits.json` file.
 This behaviour can be changed by modifying the cron value.
 - This action can also be run manually.
 - To use this data on your README, head over to [GitHitServer](https://github.com/kausko/GitHitServer).